-The seat may be used for children over age 2 who are between 22 and 65 lbs forward facing.
+The seat may be used for children over age 2 who are between 22 and 65 pounds forward facing.
 If you max out the rear facing capacity, your child will never be able to use the lower anchor installation forward facing, but I have featured it here, to illustrate installation for an older, but very lightweight, forward facing child.
 When installed with the seat belt the lower anchors should be threaded through the rear facing position and properly secured to the side of the seat as shown.

 Either position 2 or 3 may be used to achieve the correct recline when in rear facing mode.
 The top tether anchor remains stowed in rear facing mode.

 When installed forward facing, the seat must be in recline position one and you’ll need to unhook the tether to prepare for forward facing installation.

 The top tether anchor is required.
 There is no option for installing this seat without the top tether connector properly secured to a dedicated anchor.

 This model is 3 years, 10 months, 32 pounds and 38.5″.
 The harness is at her shoulders, in the same position as above.
 The buckle, which can be in any position for forward facing mode, remains on position 2.

 CSFTL recommends that in addition to meeting all fit requirements for using a belt positioning booster, children be at least 5 years old and have the maturity to sit correctly 100% of the time before moving to a booster.

 To use this seat in booster mode, you must store the harness.
 Remove the buckle from the seat prior to use.
 We recommend sealing it in a small baggie with a note to yourself about where it came from, and immediately storing it in the glove box, so you know you won’t lose it.